brookeknowles/global-chart-watchers/README.md

 Backend is created using Flask

 To run backend:
-- `conda activate brooke`
+- `conda activate global-chart-watchers`
 - cd into backend directory
-- `python server.py`
+- `python app.py`

+Database is firebase/cloud firestore

 #### API routes:
+- GET /officialcharts
+    - retrieves data of #1 song and artist for each supported country
-- /officialcharts/{country}
+- POST /updatecharts
-    - currently only NZ is done
+    - updates the database with current chart information
 ---

 ## TODO/Roadmap